docker/docs/_includes/ee-linux-install-reuse.md

 {% endif %}

 {% if linux-dist == "centos" %}
-1. Go to the Docker EE repository URL associated with your trial or subscription in your browser.
+1. Go to the Docker Engine - Enterprise repository URL associated with your trial or subscription in your browser.
 Go to `{{ linux-dist-url-slug }}/7/x86_64/stable-<VERSION>/Packages` and download the `.{{ package-format | downcase }}` file for the Docker version you want to install.
 {% endif %}

 {% if linux-dist == "rhel" or linux-dist == "oraclelinux" %}
-1. Go to the Docker EE repository URL associated with your trial or subscription in your browser.
+1. Go to the Docker Engine - Enterprise repository URL associated with your trial or subscription in your browser.
 Go to
     `{{ linux-dist-url-slug }}/`.
 Choose your {{ linux-dist-long }} version,
     architecture, and Docker version.
 Download the